Maintenance Mechanics Addison, Illinois

 Currently hiring for 1st (6 am – 2:30 pm), 2nd (2 pm – 10:30 pm), and 3rd shift (10 pm – 6:30 am).

-Need 2 on 1st shift, at least 1 on 2nd, shift, and 1 on 3rd shift, there are three 8 hour shifts, sometimes averages 8.5 to 9 hour shifts.
+Need 3 on 1st shift, and 1 on 3rd shift, there are three 8 hour shifts, sometimes averages 8.5 to 9 hour shifts.
 There are OT opportunities to work longer shifts as well as 6 days if the mechanic wants to work more hours.
 Run production Sunday (Sunday is the big start up day) through Friday and Saturday is the heaviest maintenance day.
 The workdays are Tues – Sat and Sun – Thursday, whichever workday schedule you're put on will be constant.

 The job is primarily 60% mechanical and 40% electrical, 120/240/480 volt, dealing with sensors, changing motors, changing control panels, it's helpful if they have good PLC troubleshooting (VFD desired, ladder logic is great) skills, some exposure to PLC’s is required.